tolemi-inc/streamline_puller/README.md

 - A column's name value will appear as the column name in the dataset loaded into swarm.
 - The column type should be a valid Postgres type name.
 The column will be loaded using that type.
 If the data contains a value that does not match the specified type, the puller will fail.

+### troubleshooting
+- If you have permission issues, you can run chmod -R 777 . in order to assign all permissions to all users for the files in the directory